Farming in Protected Landscapes

 Farming in Protected Landscapes is a grant scheme for farmers and land managers in National Parks and Areas of Outstanding Natural Beauty (AONBs) across England.

-The programme has been developed by Defra, and is being delivered locally through Dartmoor National Park Authority.
+The programme has been developed by Defra, and is being delivered locally through the Dartmoor National Park Authority.

 It aims to support farmers and land managers in carrying out projects that support the natural environment, mitigate the impacts of climate change, provide public access opportunities or support nature-friendly, sustainable farm businesses.

-- The programme is open to all farmers and land managers from the private, public and charity sector.
+- The programme is open to farmers and land managers from the private, public and charity sector.

-- The land where the proposed project will take place must be within the Dartmoor National Park Boundary.
+- The land where the proposed project will take place must be within the Dartmoor National Park boundary.

-- You must manage all the land included in the application and have control of all the activities you’d like to undertake - or you must have written consent from all parties who have this management and control.
+- You must manage all of the land included in the application and have control of all the activities you’d like to undertake - or you must have written consent from all parties who have this management and control.

 - Other organisations and individuals can apply, if the application is in collaboration with a farmer or land manager, or supports a farmer or a group of farmers.